-In 1621, the harvest was so generous at last to satisfy the needs of the whole community.
-William Bradford, the governor of Plymouth, in Massachusetts (the new colony founded by the Pilgrims), ordered a gathering to celebrate and thank God for his blessings... luckily, the Native Americans, the real benefactors, were invited too to the celebration.
+The year after, the harvest was so generous at last to satisfy the needs of the whole community.
+William Bradford, the governor of Plymouth, in Massachusetts (the new colony founded by the Pilgrims), ordered a gathering to celebrate and thank God for his blessings... luckily, the Native Americans, the real benefactors, were invited to the celebration.

 During the celebration of Thanksgiving, a delicious meal was prepared for all the guests: roasted turkey, corn, and pumpkin pies... the same dishes that you can enjoy nowadays during this celebration.

 Among the various holidays (turkeys are also eaten at Christmas), some 210 million turkeys are sold annually in the US alone.
 Too bad that, this year, this type of meat will cost a lot more.